Joshua-Coded/DevOps_001/concept.md

 The top dns are known as root servers. the first point of contact.

 the database for this are managed by ICAN --->> Internet corporation for assigned name and numbers.

+local cache for storing visitors ip addresses the first time...